© Tyger Blue

 How do I apply?

-• Submit a short biography (up to 750 characters)
+• a short biography (up to 800 characters)

-• Specify the total amount you are applying for and what type of expense it is
+• the total amount you are applying for and the type of expense

-Please note that, if you have an open application for In Motion 2026 you won’t be eligible to apply to the Essentials Fund.
+Please note that, if you have an open application for In Motion 2026 or if you have previously received an Essentials Fund, you won’t be eligible to apply to the Essentials Fund Round Four.

 If you have any questions, you are welcome to contact us to help you select the right opportunity for you.